If you aren’t sure what the difference is between foreclosure and bankruptcy, you are not alone. Many Americans confuse the two.

 Chapter 7 bankruptcy is when you liquidate all of your assets to pay off your unsecured debt.
 While this entails selling almost everything you own, it frees you of most of your debt and provides a clean financial slate.

 Importantly, under Chapter 7 you will still be responsible for secured debts, such as car loans and mortgages unless you surrender those assets to the lenders.
 Student loans and back child support payments also remain.
+If you are unsure of how the procedure works, it is best to consult a chapter 7 bankruptcy lawyer before doing anything.

 Chapter 13 bankruptcy doesn’t involve selling everything you own, but it also doesn’t dissolve your debt in the same way.
 Instead, it puts all debt collection on hold.
 Then, your debt is restructured so that you can repay it over a period of up to five years.